Sergey Golubitskiy: Career

-In 1998 he wrote several reviews for the musical portal CDRU.com.
 From 2011 to 2013, Golubitskiy wrote a daily column for the online section of the National Business Network i-business.ru.
 Sergey Golubitskiy has also written articles and essays for magazines Home Computer, Russian Journal, Infobusiness, Cigar Clan, D’ among others.
 Since October 2014 he writes columns for Novaya Gazeta.
 Golubitskiy is a popular Russian video blogger, creating regular reviews of computer equipment, communication gadgets and consumer electronics.

-Based on his intensive writing methods Sergey Golubitskiy has developed a unique Methods of Information Research, Accumulation and Creative Transformation (InfoREACT).
-In 2007 he held a seminar on the subject at the International Institute of Advertising.
-In 2014 InfoREACT was delivered to students at webinars and retreats in form of a crash-course.
-In 2016 InfoREACT was extended to a 10-hour long video course.

 In 2004 the publishing house Bestseller released Sergey Golubitskiy's 2-volume collection of essays titled "What is the name of your god?
 The biggest swindles of the XX century" (ISBN 5-98158-008-9, ISBN 5-98158-009-7), which describes more than twenty financial frauds that occurred in the United States: from Panama scandal to the case of Enron.
 The book was reprinted in 2009 (ISBN 5-98158-008-9, ISBN 5-98158-009-7).
 In 2005 an audio version of the book was released (with Sergey Kirsanov as narrator).

-Sergey Golubitskiy has made multiple appearances on Russian Federal television as an expert in programs including “The Philadelphia Experiment" (Top Secret TV), "Special Correspondent" (Russia TV), "Power of fact" (Culture TV).
-Igor Ashmanov (renowned expert in the field of artificial intelligence) named Sergey Golubitskiy, together with the former editor-in-chief of Computerra magazine Evgeniy Kozlovskiy “IT Evangelists of Russian journalism”.
-In a list of “100 creators of the post Soviet space” compiled by the expert community Global Intellect Monitoring Sergey Golubitskiy was ranked 30th for his “creative interpretation of dynamically evolving reality”.
+Sergey Golubitskiy has made appearances on Russian Federal television as an expert in programs including “The Philadelphia Experiment" (Top Secret TV), "Special Correspondent" (Russia TV), "Power of fact" (Culture TV).
+Igor Ashmanov (an expert in the field of artificial intelligence) named Sergey Golubitskiy, together with the former editor-in-chief of Computerra magazine Evgeniy Kozlovskiy, "IT Evangelists of Russian journalism".
+In a list of "100 creators of the post Soviet space" compiled by the community Global Intellect Monitoring, Sergey Golubitskiy was ranked 30th for his "creative interpretation of dynamically evolving reality".

-Sergei Golubitskiy is fluent in English, French, German, Portuguese and Romanian.
-He studies Hindi, Hebrew and Modern Greek.